dy/gl-waveform/readme.md

 // Use db units or 0..1 range for axis
 db: true,

-// List of colors to paint the data in, i. e. colormap
+// Colormap for the data
 palette: ['white', 'black'],

 // Draw each frame or only data/options changes